gatsbyjs/gatsby/docs/blog/2019-12-20-integrate-tinacms-with-your-gatsby-website/index.md

 To get Tina working in Gatsby Cloud, you'll need to configure the following environment variables in your `Site Settings`:

 ```
-GIT_COMMITTER_EMAIL
-GIT_COMMITTER_NAME
 GIT_AUTHOR_EMAIL
 GIT_AUTHOR_NAME
 SSH_KEY
 ```

 The `SSH_KEY` is a private key that allows write access to your git repo.
 You'll need to add the public key to your repo under `Deploy Keys` in `Settings` and enable `write access`.
+The `SSH_KEY` needs to be Base64 encoded before adding to Gatsby Cloud; you can encode this locally by running `cat ./.ssh/id_rsa | base64`.

 Since these values will be set at the environment level, all edits made using Tina will use these values when pushing changes to git.